 Deferred tax is calculated using the tax rates expected to apply in the periods in which the assets will be realised or the liabilities settled.

 (I) Segment reporting

-This information is not available on the parent company accounts but details are given on a consolidated basis page 14 and following of the management report.
+This information is not available for the parent company accounts but details are given on a consolidated basis on page 14 onward of the management report.

-2 Loans and advances to banks
+Loans and advances to banks